Cyrjl/Make-of-neural-network-with-numpy/README.md

 and finally, navigate to the notebook *NetworkNotebook.ipynb* and open it, run it by restarting the kernel and running all cells.
 It takes about 10 min to run.
 Alternatively, the notebook can be opened in a supported IDE.

-We are using a random seed for the initialization of the parameters, the thus the results could be different than those presented in the article.
+We are using a random seed for the initialization of the parameters, thus the results could be different than those presented in the article.